learn-co-curriculum/java-mod-4-gradle-project/README.md

 		└── settings.gradle
 ```

 The structure of the `src` folder is similar to Maven's.
-Gradle does not use a `pom.xml` file
+Gradle does not use a `pom.xml` file.
 Instead, `build.gradle` is the main configuration file for the project's build and dependencies.
 A Gradle project also should include `settings.gradle` to identify
 which projects are included in the build.